Here are some frequently asked questions:

 10% of vendor sales go to support our operating expenses and help keep the market sustainable.

-Just as at a traditional farmers’ market, you do get to set your own prices and list your items as you wish with pictures and descriptions.
+Just as at a traditional farmers market, you do get to set your own prices and list your items as you wish with pictures and descriptions, although we do have base prices for certain popular produce items in particular.
 While pricing may be competitive, you must be considerate of our other current vendors with similar products.
 Undercutting our long-time vendors will not be accepted.

 The market manager schedules a site visit to the operation of each vendor prior to their approval on the market.

-Vendors also commit to 14 volunteer hours annually to help out with the Market – typically this means running the cash box and helping set up/tear down from 1:00-8:00pm on two Tuesdays of your choice.
+Vendors also commit to a minimum of 12 volunteer hours annually to help out with the Market – typically this means running the cash box and helping set up/tear down from 1:30-6:30pm on two Tuesdays of your choice.

 REMEMBER: We are a grower’s only market – no reselling whatsoever!